gothbarbie/data-structures/README.md

 ## Trees

 - Parent/child relationships.
 - One parent can have several children.
-There are no relationship between siblings or from child to parent. - Everything is unidirectional.
+There are no relationship between siblings or from child to parent.
+- Everything is one-directional.
 - Leaf: Child with no children
 - Edge: Path between parent/child.
 - Examples of trees: HTML and the DOM, Network Routing, Folders and files.
+- Binary Search Tree:
+  - Has maximum 2 children.
+  - The child to the left is always smaller then the parent.
+  - The child to the right is always bigger than the parent.
+  - Big O:
+    - Insert: O(log n)
+    - Searching: O(log n)

+## Tree Traversal

 ## Graphs